How the Subaru tire pressure monitoring system works on the Subaru LL Bean, 30.R sedan and VDC wagon.

 FLAT repair using a can of pressurized tire repair sealant will clog the sensor and it will have to be replaced

-To reset drive the car app 5 miles fater correcting for low pressure.
+To reset drive the car app 5 miles after correcting for low pressure.

-These are available from Subaru at http://subaru.spx.com/index.asp, or try aftermarket for less money from OTC
+These are available from Subaru at https://subaru.spx.com/Home.aspx, or try aftermarket for less money

 diagram of the wheel &